gonzalop/wombatt/docs/cmds/monitor-inverters.md

 ## monitor-inverters
-`monitor-inverters` monitors inverters using PI30 or Solark Modbus protocol, MQTT publishing optional.
+`monitor-inverters` monitors inverters using PI30, Solark, or EG4 18kPV Modbus protocol, with optional MQTT publishing.

 ### Examples
 The command below will monitor the inverters connected to /dev/ttyS0 and